Assistant Professor of Economics

 We develop an efficient and easy-to-use computational method for solving a wide class of general equilibrium heterogeneous agent models with aggregate shocks.
 Our method extends standard linearization techniques and is designed to work in cases when inequality matters for the dynamics of macroeconomic aggregates.
 We present two applications that analyze a two-asset incomplete markets model parameterized to match the distribution of income, wealth, and marginal propensities to consume.
 First, we show that our model is consistent with two key features of aggregate consumption dynamics that are difficult to match with representative agent models: (i) the sensitivity of aggregate consumption to predictable changes in aggregate income and (ii) the relative smoothness of aggregate consumption.
 Second, we extend the model to feature capital-skill complementarity and show how factor-specific productivity shocks shape dynamics of income and consumption inequality.

-A Toolbox for Solving and Estimating Heterogeneous Agent Macro Models (conditionally accepted, Quantitative Economics)
+A Method for Solving and Estimating Heterogeneous Agent Macro Models (forthcoming, Quantitative Economics)

 Dynare codes and user guide (heterogeneous firm codes coming soon)

-I develop a computational method to solve and estimate heterogeneous agent macro models.
-The main challenge is that the state vector contains the distribution of microeconomic agents, which is typically infinite-dimensional.
-I approximate the distribution with a flexible parametric family, reducing the dimensionality to a finite set of parameters, and solve for the dynamics of these parameters by perturbation.
-I implement the method in Dynare and find that it is accurate and extremely efficient.
-As an illustration, I then use the method to estimate a heterogeneous firm model with neutral and investment-specific productivity shocks using Bayesian techniques.
-I find that the behavior of firms at the micro level matters quantitatively for inference about the aggregate shock processes, suggesting an important role for micro data in estimating macro models.
+I develop a computational method for solving and estimating heterogeneous agent macro models with aggregate shocks.
+The main challenge is that the aggregate state vector contains the distribution of agents, which is typically infinite-dimensional.
+I approximate the distribution with a flexible parametric family, reducing its dimensionality to a finite set of endogenous parameters, and solve for the dynamics of these endogenous parameters by perturbation.
+I implement the method in Dynare and show that it is fast, general, and easy to use.
+As an illustration, I use the method to perform a Bayesian estimation of a heterogeneous firm model with aggregate shocks to neutral and investment-specific productivity.
+I find that the behavior of investment at the firm level quantitatively shapes inference about the aggregate shock processes, suggesting an important role for micro data in estimating DSGE models.